-Pangaea Festival is a new festival in Tasmania creating decent annual employment opportunities for artists, arts workers, event industry workers, cultural and community workers, sustainability experts, workshop facilitators and presenters.
+We are a new festival, creating new economic growth and employment opportunities that are centred on sustainability led and focused outcomes for society - artists, arts workers, event industry workers, cultural and community workers, sustainability experts and enthusiasts, workshop facilitators and presenters, and other allied industries.

 Pangaea's goal is to increase access to cultural experiences and activities, highlight national and local Indigenous cultures, create employment for First Nations peoples, and foster relationships that are underpinned by increasing equality, opportunities and inclusiveness for First Nations and culturally diverse people living in lutruwita/Tasmania and Australia.
 Pangaea Festival is accessible to all including people with disability and companion carers.